varunm22/varunm22.github.io/content/hobbies/painting/post-3-paint-wall.md

 ![Propaganda poster of a plush dino painting](/painting/propaganda_dino.jpg)

-COMING SOON: I'm going to try to make an interactive version of the paint wall where you can hover over indiviaul paintings and see a blown up image + artist creds.
+COMING SOON: I'm going to try to make an interactive version of the paint wall where you can hover over individual paintings and see a blown up image + artist creds.
 I'll likely publish this as a separate post!